Activiti/activiti-7-developers-guide/components/activiti-cloud-application/cloud-connectors.md

 * A flexible configuration to support high demand scenarios using well known technology stacks
 * A way to version and maintain multiple connectors up and running in the same infrastructure
 * A default way to handle your BPMN Service Tasks
-* An unified way to trigger actions in our Process Runtimes
+* A unified way to trigger actions in our Process Runtimes
 * \(Future\) Inter Process Communications: signal/catch/send & receive messages

 ## Cloud Connector as BPMN Service Task